 A maximum of 2 rifles or shotguns per hunter is allowed, and guns may be accompanied by no more than 2 boxes of American shells per gun (50 shells per gun).
 With the proper hunting permit, additional shells may be purchased in Mexico through various licensed sporting goods dealers.

 Only .22 caliber bullets and 12, 20, and .410-gauge shotgun cartridges are available.
 Cost is somewhat expensive, but when measured with the risk of going to prison for smuggling shotgun shells into Mexico to save a few lousy dollars, the cost is cheap.

 Do’s & Don’ts

-Do use Common Sense; remember you are in a foreign country, with their own set of laws.
+Do use Common Sense; remember you are in a foreign country, with its own set of laws.
 It’s not important if you think you are in the right or not.
-Remember, your guilty till proven innocent in Mexico.
+Remember, you are guilty till proven innocent in Mexico.

 - Do follow Mexican Laws.

-- Do be patient and respect the Mexican people, they intern, will respect you.
+- Do be patient and respect the Mexican people, they, in turn, will respect you.

 - Do double-check your car or truck for extra ammo or unlicensed weapons, prior to your entry into Mexico.
 Most people get into trouble for this single reason.

 - Do watch where you walk.
 Rattlesnakes in Mexico are large enough to kill a person.